 Luckily, a VPN can change all that with a push of a button.
 All you have to do is connect to a US server and you’ll get yourself an American IP address.
 As a result, you’ll have full access to each and every channel on the list above along with other US-exclusive channels such as Hulu, HBO Now, ABC, and more.

 Not clear enough?
 Then here’s a step-by-step guide:

-After that, you need to connect to a US server.
-You’ll find plenty in their server list.
+- After that, you need to connect to a US server.
+You’ll find plenty on their server list.

 I’ve seen and reviewed dozens of VPNs throughout the years.
 However, only a few of them proved to be worthy.
 Here are the top VPNs to watch NCAA College Football.